 ALWAYS have a Unique iCloud account

-The biggest and most common problem with a ‘handed down’ iPhone is likely to be the fact that the phone may have the Parent’s iCloud account as its identity.
+The biggest and most common problem with a ‘handed down’ iPhone is quite likely to be the fact that the phone may have the Parent’s iCloud account as its identity.

 The reason this causes unexpected behaviour should start to become clear when you bear in mind the points above and the way iMessage works.